Colorado-Dept-of-Public-Safety/admintasks/README.md

 <ul> 3.)
 How to Find, and Download all Feature Layers. </ul>

 Next Steps:
-1.)
-Create python script that shows relationships for all Dashboards, Storymaps and other mapping applications.
+<ul> 1.)
+Create python script that shows relationships for all Dashboards, Storymaps and other mapping applications. </ul>
-2.)
-Figure out a way to convery webmaps to ArcGIS Pro Packages and download thme to archive folder.
+<ul> 2.)
+Figure out a way to convery webmaps to ArcGIS Pro Packages and download thme to archive folder. </ul>